-HEGEL’s core business is providing Fire Protection Engineering Specialist Services.
-Highly regarded throughout the building industry in Malaysia, our approach ensures a dedication to service and quality from development to delivery.
-Proudly Malaysian owned; our dedicated customer support has a combined practical experience in engineering & MEP projects exceeds 35 years.
+HEGEL’s core business is providing Fire Protection System Engineering Specialist Services.
+We are ISO 9001 : 2015 Quality Management System certified, our approach ensures a dedication to service and quality from development to delivery.
+Proudly Malaysian owned with Principle Office in Hamburg German; our dedicated customer support has a combined practical experience in engineering & MEP projects exceeds 35 years.

 SINCE INCEPTION, WE HAVE INSTALLED

 7,500 tons of ductwork

 We strive to build long-term relationships with our clients by assembling a team dedicated to providing exceptional customer service, responsiveness, safety, and integrity.
 We never compromise our values.

 We are our clients' one point of contact to provide coordinated service for every level of their fire protection and life safety system needs.